 Chief Financial Officer

-Since 2010 Morgan has overseen financial operations for all aspects of the non-profit.
-Morgan has worked in private sector accounting for 20 years and has experience in manufacturing, distribution, venue management, as well as non-profit entities.
+Since 2010, Morgan has overseen financial operations for all aspects of Agricenter.
+He has worked in private sector accounting for 20 years and has experience in manufacturing, distribution, and venue management.
 He holds a Bachelors of Accountancy from University of Mississippi and is a member of the International Association of Venue Managers.
-Email Jason: email@example.com
+Email Jason: firstname.lastname@example.org

 Manager and Director of Sales of ShowPlace Arena

-Jamie White joined Agricenter in 2005.
+White joined Agricenter in 2005.
 He is on the Board of Directors of The League of Agriculture & Equine Centers, serves in an elected role and is Chairman of the Sponsorship Committee.
 White earned The Certified Manager of Equine Centers through the League and Middle TN State University.
 White has been involved with horses his whole career and is co-owner of Dynamite Barrel Races, LLC and the State Director of TN International Barrel Racing Association.
-He has a B.S. in Agriculture from the University of Tennessee at Martin.
+He has a B.S. in Agriculture from UT Martin.
 Email Jamie: firstname.lastname@example.org or call 901-378-7470

 Assistant to the President